Snowflake-Labs/sfguide-build-ai-app-using-nvidia-snowpark-container-services/README.md

 ##### Snowflake related

 This is a POC SPCS / NA service implementing the NVIDIA NeMo Microservices inference service.
-You can access the inference service by a Snowflake UDF.
-You can find the UDFs in your instance schema under Functions.
+You need to have feature enabled in the regions where it is available.
+So please reach out to your snowflake account representative if you wish to build this App.
+After the feature is enabled, follow the steps below.

-Under the hood, this app uses [fastchat api](https://github.com/lm-sys/FastChat/blob/main/docs/openai_api.md) exposed via a [flask app](https://flask.palletsprojects.com/en/3.0.x/).
-The flask app currently implements only a completion route but can easily be extended to serve additional routes.
+Before you start the installation, Create the necessary [Provider and Consumer roles](https://github.com/Snowflake-Labs/sfguide-build-ai-app-using-nvidia-snowpark-container-services/blob/main/Native%20App/00%20CREATE%20ROLES.sql) assuming AccountAdmin role.

 # Installation